Minimum Standards for Jewelry for Initial Piercings

 - Regulatory agencies often utilize the APP standards and incorporate them into law.
 Maintaining the outdated standards can therefore have negative consequences for piercers using acceptable products that were previously not listed.

 The practice of relying solely on the implant designation of a material has now been addressed.
-Although implant standards address biocompatibility of a given material when used for surgical implants, they cannot be directly applied to the use or required finish for body jewelry.
-Agencies that determine these designations and standards do so for both material quality and end usage.
-Implants rest permanently against internal tissue unless surgically removed or replaced, and are sometimes designed for bone or tissue adhesion.
+Although implant standards address biocompatibility of a given material when used for surgical implants, they may not always be directly applied to the use or required finish for body jewelry.
+Agencies that determine these designations and standards do so for both material quality and end usage and separate standards are required for surface finish.
+Implants may rest permanently against internal tissue unless surgically removed or replaced, and are sometimes designed for bone or tissue adhesion.
 Healing piercings, however, form tissue against the smooth non-adhesive surface of the jewelry, and this jewelry can be changed when appropriate.
-For these reasons we list designation compliance as it applies to material content only; the finish requirements are described separately below.
+For these reasons we list designation compliance as it applies to material content only; the surface finish requirements are described separately below.

 The revised Minimum Standard for Jewelry for Initial Piercings is as follows: